 - Do more of the things you want to do

 - Have fewer asthma symptoms

 There are many good treatments for asthma available today.
 Some asthma medicines relax your airways and help you breathe easier, while other treatments reduce the swelling and inflammation in your airways, and some medicines help prevent asthma symptoms.
 It's important to follow your healthcare provider's advice about your treatment and take your medicines as directed.
 Other medicines may be needed if your asthma starts to get worse.
-If your asthma is getting worse, start treatment as soon as your symptoms begin.
+If your asthma is getting worse, visit your doctor, discuss what is new in asthma treatment and start treatment as soon as your symptoms begin.

 Types of Medicines Usually Prescribed for Asthma

 Bronchodilators relax the muscles around the airways (breathing tubes).
 When the airways are more open, it is easier to breathe.
 There are two general types of bronchodilators, and you may be prescribed one or both types:

 - Short-Acting bronchodilators work quickly after you take them so that you feel relief from symptoms quickly.

 - Long-Acting bronchodilators have effects that last a long time.
 They should not be used for quick relief.
 These medications are only recommended for use when combined with an anti-inflammatory asthma medicine (see below).

 Anti-inflammatory medicines reduce the swelling and mucus production inside the airways.
 When that inflammation is reduced, it is easier to breathe.
 These medicines also are called corticosteroids or steroids.
 Most often, these are inhaled medications and it is important to rinse out your mouth with water immediately after using them to avoid getting thrush, a yeast infection in your throat.

 Some corticosteroids come in pill form and usually are used for short periods of time in special circumstances, such as when your symptoms are getting worse.